EmilHvitfeldt/blog/content/about/_index.md

 title: "About Me"
 ---

 Hello, my name is Emil Hvitfeldt.
+I'm a Research Programmer at University of Southern California.
 I love to develop and make things in R. Working on natural language processing, visualization styles, modeling techniques and general workflow problems.
 M.S. in Statistics from University of Copenhagen.

 ### Software